Saud al-Qahtani: Hacking

 According to an analysis by FTI Consulting, al-Qahtani procured the tools used to hack Jeff Bezos' mobile phone (CEO of Amazon and owner of The Washington Post) - five months before the murder of Jamal Khashoggi.
 FTI Consulting was asked to look at Bezos' devices after the US tabloid The National Enquirer (publisher American Media Inc owned by David Pecker) exposed Bezos' relationship with his then mistress Lauren Sanchez.
 Bezos accused Pecker of trying to blackmail him with the threat of publishing "intimate photos" he allegedly sent to Sanchez.
 Bezos' team suggested it was an orchestrated take down by American Media Inc and the Kingdom of Saudi Arabia.

 The Guardian reported that a WhatsApp message sent from the personal account of Crown Prince Mohammad bin Salman was the source of the hack.
 A UN report came to the same conclusion, experts lent their weight to allegations that Crown Prince Mohammad bin Salman hacked the mobile phone of Bezos to “influence, if not silence” The Washington Post's reporting.
 Agnes Callamard, UN special rapporteur on summary executions and extrajudicial killings, and David Kaye, UN special rapporteur on freedom of expression, issued the joint statement, which emphasized that "at a time when Saudi Arabia was supposedly investigating the killing of Mr. Khashoggi, and prosecuting those it deemed responsible, it was clandestinely waging a massive online campaign against Mr. Bezos and Amazon targeting him principally as the owner of The Washington Post," ... "the alleged hacking of Mr. Bezos's phone, and those of others, demands immediate investigation by US and other relevant authorities, including investigation of the continuous, multi-year, direct and personal involvement of the crown prince in efforts to target perceived opponents."
 UN investigators concluded that Saudi use of the Pegasus spyware, which enables remote surveillance of cellphones, from controversial Israeli technology firm NSO Group was the “most likely explanation” the hacking attack against Bezos.
 Facebook, which owns WhatsApp, has since sued NSO Group in America.

-Recent events
+Later events

 In August 2019, critic İyad el-Baghdadi tweeted that al-Qahtani had been poisoned.
 In September 2019, Bloomberg News noted the poisoning rumors, but stated that two people close to al-Qahtani maintained that he was still alive.
-On 8 October 2021, the British daily The Guardian reported signs of Al-Qahtani’s return to the court of Mohammed bin Salman.
+On 8 October 2021, The Guardian reported signs of Al-Qahtani’s return to the court of Mohammed bin Salman.
 This news is backing reports since May, June and August 2021 that several messages of support have appeared on pro-government social media accounts, praising the man as "hero", "patriot" and "leader".